danielharrell/open-eyes-lect-2017-18/Open.md

 in other words, only in reference to another thing, namely that which represents, and this is himself.[^WWR]

+- For following part, perhaps use distinction between experience and possibility of experience

+- For following part, keep the earlier Kant account upfront, but then add the stuff that explains how perception is intensive rather than extensive.

 On this line of thought, we could say that what we see outside us, is really inside us to be seen at all, in a relation to us that is given rather than gained.

+- Put rest of Kant here, and then move on to further elaboration.

+, and
-Or to put this less paradoxically, we could say that what we see outside us *part-by-part*, is inside us *as a whole* to be seen at all.
+that makes sense of how our eyes contain the world and that we earlier described as the sense in which our eyes.
+Or to put this less paradoxically, what we see outside us *part-by-part*, is inside us *as a whole* to be seen at all.
 And this wholeness is given rather than gained.

-We could elaborate on this through an analysis borrowed from Kant.
-For take our experience of the world, so far as it *seems* to lie outside us, to be an experience of space.
+We could elaborate on this through an argument borrowed from Kant. <!--Perhaps mention distinction between every part of space outside every other part being still in space.--> For take our experience of the world, so far as it *seems* to lie outside us, to be an experience of space.
+In this sense, whatever we see as outside us is in a place, that we might reach by movement to that place, and more generally move from place to place, as if the world outside us were built part by part.
+But *to see* it is already to have reached it in another sense; a sense not explained by its place outside us, or the movement that might reach it, or movement more generally from place to place.
+But this suggests that if the world can be seen at all, even as outside us, then it cannot be *simply* outside us, or merely built part by part.
+There must be a sense, a sense tied to sense, in which the world forms a whole inside us.
+Or to put this another way, which might make the thought more intelligible, the world we see lies outside us in a form of extensiveness, with parts always lying outside each other; but the world we see also lies inside us in a form of intensiveness, with no parts lying outside each other. where  any part is indeed *outside* any other part, sofar as we could call it *extensive*, where its parts always lie *outside* one another, one part always lies outside we can only see the world *as outside* us in seeing it as *extensive*

+- Explain meaning of "outside" as part-by-part.
+    - Perhaps could use category of extensive here
+    - Mode of extension and medium of motion.
+    - We can move from part to part, or place to place
+    - Every part of space outside every other part
-- One meaning of "outside": we can move to it, like moving to what we see.
+    - Can also move to what we see.
+        - This is perhaps best illustration of outside, that what we see "outside" we can reach in movement.

+- Transition to "inside" as whole
+    - How to reach what we see in sight, rather than in movement?
+    - Since every part of space outside every other part, and insofar as all parts can be occupied in turn, how is every part *in* space?
-- Another meaning of "outside": we can't move to it, because it is outside as a whole.
+    - Or, how do we find the world *always* outside us, as a matter of perception?

+- Explain meaning of "inside" as whole
+    - Every part of space *in* space.
+    - Perhaps use category of intensive here.
+    - Form of sensibility.

+- Idea: it is only when we are inside space as a whole that space as a whole can also be outside.
+    - Problem  with this formulation: was introduced by a distinction between inside as a whole and outside part-by-part.
+How to retain "part-by-part" element in talking about the world being outside us.

-(Need to clarify
+(Need to clarify this by starting with sense of outside.)
-this by starting with sense of outside.)
-Yet space forms both a kind of outside for us, part by part; and a kind of inside for us, as a whole.
+Yet space forms both a kind of outside for us, part by part;
+and a kind of inside for us, as a whole.
 For on the one hand, we distinguish one part of space as *outside* another, and can occupy both parts in turn, in a motion from place to place.
 Yet on the other hand, every part of space, even if outside every other part, is still *in* space, just as we occupy any part of it not merely *at* that place, but *in* it, and move not merely *across* space, but *through* it.

 Original paragraph:

+For take our experience of the world to be like our experience of space.
+On the one hand, we distinguish one part of space as *outside* another, and can occupy both parts in turn.
+In this respect, part by part, space forms a kind of outside for us, as we move from place to place.
+On the other hand, as a whole space also forms a kind of inside for us, despite our movement from place to place.
+For every part of space, even if outside every other part, is still *in* space, just as we occupy any part of it not merely *at* that place, but *in* it, and move not merely *across* space, but *through* it.

 <!--Note, in below analysis, could bring out "part/whole"
 language more clearly.
 And connect to earlier paradox